sjchodavid/hello-world/README.md

 # hello-world
 Beginning and testing computer programming...

-\nI'm going to get into computer sciences, data sciences and more.
+I'm going to get into computer sciences, data sciences and more.